 Christians can have the greatest challenge dealing with mental illness because we believe people of faith can do anything with God’s help.

-What Christians need to know about depression:
+What Christians need to know about clinical depression:

 2. Depression is not something you can will yourself or talk yourself out of.